EdmundMartin/Scrapio/README.md

 # Scrapio
 Asyncio web scraping framework.
-The project aims to make easy to write a highly performant scrapers with little knowledge of asyncio, while giving enough flexibility so that users can customise behaviour of their scrapers.
-It also supports Uvloop, and can be used in conjunction with Splash the JavaScript rendering solution from ScrapingHub.
+The project aims to make easy to write a high performance crawlers with little knowledge of asyncio, while giving enough flexibility so that users can customise behaviour of their scrapers.
+It also supports Uvloop, and can be used in conjunction with custom clients allowing for browser based rendering.

 ## Install
 ```